ponylang/ponylang-website/docs/blog/posts/last-week-in-pony-02042018.md

 - A new JSON parser for Pony has been announced on Reddit: [https://github.com/Krognol/ponyjson](https://github.com/Krognol/ponyjson)

 - [PR #2439](https://github.com/ponylang/ponyc/pull/2439) for embedding source code listings into generated documentation has been merged to main.
-With this change, we now own a new theme for MkDocs, [MkDocs-ponylang](https://github.com/mfelsche/ponylang-MkDocs-theme).
+With this change, we now own a new theme for MkDocs, `MkDocs-ponylang`.
 We needed this to make the necessary changes for [PR #2439](https://github.com/ponylang/ponyc/pull/2439) but we are not yet happy with its current state (visually and code-wise).
 We want to reach out to you folks for help on this project.
 In case you are interested, please drop us a line via the [Zulip community](https://ponylang.zulipchat.com/#narrow/stream/190361-main.2Eactor).
 Any help is much appreciated!

 ## Pony Development Sync